intellectivelab/docs.intellectivelab.com/unity/how-to-install-docker.md

 	![docker-settings-advanced](how-to-install-docker-6.png)

-- So Docker is installed correctly and ready to use
+So Docker is installed correctly and ready to use.

-For additional information refer to [Docker for Windows](https://docs.docker.com/docker-for-windows/)
+For additional information refer to [Docker for Windows](https://docs.docker.com/docker-for-windows/).

 ## Troubleshooting